 This report contains ONLY the underlying data

-DRG’s Neurologists Multichannel Analysis explores physician’s multichannel attitudes, perceptions and behaviors with layered analysis of actionable recommendations on how to message, engage, and optimize communication initiatives.
+Taking the Pulse®: Multichannel Engagement 2021, our headliner physician study, explores physicians’ multichannel attitudes, perceptions and behaviors with layered analysis of actionable recommendations on how to message, engage, and optimize communication initiatives.

 Key topics & research questions

 - COVID-19 pandemic impact across physicians’ workday –The biggest shifts and trends in physicians working environment, physicians adoption to remote touchpoints from in-person engagements.
 Highly impacted topic areas due to the pandemic mitigation measures: interactions with pharma sales reps, patient care, medical education/ conference attendance.